COVID-19

 - This service is free and available from 7 a.m. to 9 p.m.
 (CST), seven days a week.

-- Health insurance is NOT required to receive treatment.
+- Health insurance is NOT required to receive a consultation.

 - This program is available to all people currently in Minnesota, regardless of residency or citizenship status.
 A state ID is NOT required.